ska-telescope/ska-low-mccs-pasd/docs/src/user/guide.rst

 - *smartbox_number* - Device id of the Smartbox being addressed

-**IMPORTANT NOTE**: The specified cut-off frequency is peristed to the Tango database (overwriting the value in the deployment configuration) and the calculated constant is automatically written to *ALL* sensor registers of the FNDH and smartboxes after MccsPasdBus is initialised and set ONLINE, and after any of them are powered on (regardless of which command was used).
+**IMPORTANT NOTE**: The specified cut-off frequency is persisted to the Tango database (overwriting the value in the deployment configuration) and the calculated constant is automatically written to *ALL* sensor registers of the FNDH and Smartboxes after MccsPasdBus is initialised and set ONLINE, and after any of them are powered on (regardless of which command was used).

 Resetting Breakers